getmoto/moto/README.md

 ### Financial Contributions
-Support this project and its continued development, by sponsoring us!
+Support this project and its continued development by sponsoring us!

 Click the `Sponsor`-button at the top of the page for more information.